rikka-chunibyo/HIDPi/README.md

 If you're looking to run each individual command in the Python installer, follow this guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/blob/fd94a5a43bf75b7723eb34bdf506ec681762cc8b/HIDPi_Setup.md).

 ### Troubleshooting and Customizing the Install
 Check if `/dev/hidg0` exists, if it doesn't make sure to check under different numbers.
 If it still doesn't exist, try running the setup again (don't reinstall the OS or anything, just run the setup again).
-If this works most likely the service failed to start for some reason, create an issue with the logs (get them with `journalctl -xeu hidpi.
+If this works most likely the service failed to start for some reason, create an issue with the logs (get them with `journalctl -xeu HIDPi.

 If the install fails for whatever reason you can try installing it by following the AI-generated guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/blob/fd94a5a43bf75b7723eb34bdf506ec681762cc8b/HIDPi_Setup.md), I have no clue if it's right, I didn't bother making it myself because the script hasn't failed for me.
 If the guide doesn't work feel free to create an issue and I'll rewrite it myself.